-Learning the days of the week in another language can be tough.
+Learning the French days of the week can be trickier than you’d think.

 Especially for a beginner.